bennypowers/bennypowers.dev/posts/webc-impressions.md

 description: Thoughts from my first attempt at understanding the new WebC framework from 11ty
 datePublished: 2023-04-11
 coverImage: /assets/images/webc-impressions.png
-coverImageAlt: sprite sheet for a pixel-art game featuring a female mage character
+coverImageAlt: a wizard conjures web components using his staff
 tags:
   - eleventy
   - html